-Serve Small Claims Court Papers
+Serving Small Claims Court Papers in Tennessee

 In Tennessee, small claims courts are set up to handle disputes involving less than $5,000.00.
 Anyone 18 years or older can file a small claims case.
 The person requesting the small claims case just needs to contact the county clerk of court for the small claims court papers, service of process and Statement of Claim form.
 The case can be filed in the county where payment will be received or the defendant’s county of residence.
 If the dispute involves property, It can be served in the county where the property is located.